-Application for this award requires a letter of intent (LOI), limited to two (2) pages.
-AHA will contact applicants with the highest-rated LOIs and invite them to submit a full application.
-The LOI should briefly address the following points.
+Application for this award requires a pre-proposal (letter of intent), limited to two (2) pages.
+AHA will contact applicants with the highest-rated pre-proposals and invite them to submit a full application.
+The pre-proposal should briefly address the following points.